 - Don’t put your company before your people.
 A company is an entity that can be pivoted at will.
 Your team of people has a collective passion and intelligence with a real worth that’s hard to manipulate.
 Make the company fit the people, rather than vice versa.

 - Don’t under-forecast cash needs.
 When you have people and their families depending on you for their paychecks, and you are out of money, that’s another lose-lose situation.
 Even if you can find someone willing to help, it’s a very, very expensive proposition.

 - Don’t try to do too much all at once.
 You hear about all the parallel entrepreneurs, like Steve Jobs running Apple and Pixar at the same time.
 Make sure you have the aptitude to run one business well, with one product line, before you start a couple more.

 - Never write something you wouldn’t want to come back to you.
-Every one of us has sent a sensitive email to the wrong party, or had it misinterpreted by the receiver.
-Save the hard and easily misinterpreted messages for face-to-face calm discussions.
+Every one of us has sent a sensitive email to the wrong party or had it misinterpreted by the recipient.
+Save the hard and easily misinterpreted messages for calm, face-to-face discussions.

 There are more, but I think you get the idea.
 Of course, the biggest mistake is failing to learn from the mistakes of others, or even from your mistakes.
 You can only learn from your mistake after you admit you’ve made it.
 Wise people admit their mistakes easily and move the focus away from blame management and towards learning.
 Wise people can become great entrepreneurs.
 Where are you along this spectrum?